krisx303/Imperative-programming/README.md

 * tmp (for storage information about dir output command)
 * tmpin (for storage temporary input for test)
 * tmpout (for storage temporary output for test)
+* logs (in test directory for storage compilation logs)

 Of course if you want you could remove then after closing program but they are neccesery during running :)

+Program offers automatic and manually testing.
+For automatic you have to write any output to testing file.
+For example:

+Enter your name:

+Christopher

+In tests file line "Enter your name:" must be to properly working.
+But you can avoid that, writing your code for automatic and manually tests.
+When it is manually, for help enter input hints like 'Enter your name' are necessary.
+But for automatic tests you don't have to see that.
+So best idea is that add optionaly program argument 0 or 1.
+This program has implemented that all.
+1 is for manually testing and 0 (which is default) for automatic testing.

+I know, my English is very poor but i am learning all the time :)